 The intro video provides a demonstration of the Jupyter environment.

 QuantRocket installs on your hardware.
 This could be your local computer or a server in the cloud.

 QuantRocket runs anywhere Docker runs: Windows, Linux, or Mac.
 For Windows users, Windows 10 Professional or higher is required.

 Your computer should have at least 8 GB of memory to ensure a good user experience.

-Yes.
-IB is the only supported broker and is also a primary data source.
+An IB account is required in order to collect data from IB or trade with IB.
+(IB is currently the only supported broker for trading.)
 QuantRocket offers a top-notch experience for quantitative trading with IB because it is custom-built around IB's strengths and capabilities.

 QuantRocket connects to IB using IB Gateway, a slimmed-down version of Trader Workstation (TWS) which provides access to the IB API for collecting market data, placing orders, checking your account balance, etc.